 6) Customer Support: It is crucial that a forex broker provide good customer support.
 Issues with trading can be serious and it can be difficult to navigate the services offered by a broker.
 To check customer support, read reviews posted online.

-You can also get first-hand information by asking a broker’s customer support team a few test questions.
+You can also get first-hand information by asking a broker’s support team a few test questions.
 Pay attention to how quickly they respond to your queries and how helpful their response is.

 Frequently asked questions: Best Forex Brokers